 When you have minor children, arguably the most essential element of your estate plans is naming the party who you wish to take care of your children if you pass away.

-If you do not already have these plans in place, you should include them as part of your estate plan.
+If you do not already have these plans for guardianship in place, you should include them as part of your estate plan.
 Otherwise, you could put your entire family at risk.

 Setting up trusts may be in your best interest if you hope to pass on your assets to your children when you pass away.
 Here, your estate avoids probate..